benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

 ## 8. Moderation of Bug Report Campaigns

-- We closely moderate Bug Report Campaigns, using a combination of human review and automated tools, to help ensure that Bug Report Campaigns are related to FOSS development work, and otherwise comply with our Terms of Service.
+- We closely moderate Bug Report Campaigns, using a combination of human review and automated tools, to help ensure that Bug Report Campaigns are related to software development work, and otherwise comply with our Terms of Service.
 - In order to create a new Bug Report Campaign, there is a two-step process:
-  1. You (the Maintainer) submit a request to create a new Bug Report Campaign, for a Bug Report that is connected to one of your FOSS (Free and Open Source Software) projects.
+  1. You (the Maintainer) submit a request to create a new Bug Report Campaign, for a Bug Report that is related to one of your Software Projects.
-  2. We review your request, make a decision to approve or reject the creation of the Bug Report Campaign, and notify you about our decision.
+  2. We review your request, and make a decision to approve or reject the campaign.
-- You agree that there will be a delay between the time that you (the Maintainer) submit a request to create a Bug Report Campaign, and the time that we respond with decision to approve or reject the Bug Report Campaign.
+- You agree that there will be a delay between the time that you (the Maintainer) submit a request to create a Bug Report Campaign, and the time that we respond with decision to approve or reject your request.
 Further, you agree that:
-  - Our ability to reach an approve/reject decision about a Bug Report Campaign may depend on your (the Maintainer's) cooperation to provide additional information about the Bug Report Campaign, in order verify that it complies with these Terms of Service.
+  - Our ability to reach an approve/reject  your request may depend on your (the Maintainer's) cooperation to provide additional information about the Bug Report Campaign, in order verify that it complies with these Terms of Service.
-  - We do not guarantee that we will review your (the Maintainer's) requests to create Bug Report Campaigns within any specific time frame.
+  - We do not guarantee that we will review your request to create a Bug Report Campaigns within any specific time frame.
   - We expressly disclaim any financial losses that might result from a delay to review a Bug Report Campaign, or from a decision to reject a Bug Report Campaign.
-- In the case that we reject your (the Maintainer's) request to a create a Bug Report Campaign, you may appeal the decision by providing further information about the Bug Report Campaign.
+- In the case that we reject your (the Maintainer's) request to a create a Bug Report Campaign, you may appeal the decision by providing further information.
 However:
   - We do not guarantee that we will change our decision in response to your appeal, or that we will review your appeal within any specific time frame.
   - You (the Maintainer) agree to abide by our decision to reject a Bug Report Campaign, in spite of any appeals.